abhilampard/Simple-Plagiarism-Checker/README.md

 ## Steps:
 1. User enters a query
-2. Query gets processed (Uppercase to lowercase, Removal of punctuationmarks, etc.)
+2. Query gets processed (Uppercase to lowercase, Removal of punctuation marks, etc.)
 3. Calculations are done (Term Frequency, Cosine Similarity)
 4. The Plagiarism Percentage is returned on the web page